 Das: In some parts of New York state, the lack of access to courthouses has been especially difficult to overcome.
 Some courthouses have created queues so that ground searchers must sign up for a specific time slot, often days or even weeks ahead.
 Then, if they are unable to complete the entire search in one slot, they have to start over.
 The election has also put pressure on the infrastructure, as court staff was moved over to help with the process.

 Qualia: Are you seeing any differences in the challenges New York City title agencies face compared to agencies in other parts of the state?

 Das: The infrastructure difference has been especially stark with regards to New York City versus upstate New York.
 In the city, good online records have meant that even with courthouse closures, Pippin has been able to process files efficiently.
 This includes larger commercial transactions.

 Meanwhile, in upstate New York and even in Suffolk County on Long Island, closed courthouses have meant transaction deferments and extended delays on orders.
 This has been especially challenging since we have seen a lot of demand in these areas with renewed interest in suburban living during the pandemic.
 Transaction volume away from the city is at an all-time high.

 Interested in learning more about local real estate trends?
-Click below to save the date for Qualia’s Future of Real Estate Summit: Real Estate is Local.
+Click below to register for Qualia’s Future of Real Estate Summit: Real Estate is Local.